neil-unomaha/CIF_CYBR_8950/Literature-Research.md

 5. Investigation:

-    - Study a number of government projects and discover what factors affected the integration of a system.
+    - Study several government projects and discover what factors affected the integration of a system.

 6. Lessons Learned:

-    - Clear identification of system requirements, prioritization of system requirements, commonality in hardware and software subsystems, increase in physical modularity, increase in operational commonality, decrease in orthogonality, and increase in percentage of familiar technology affected the complexity of system integration the most.
+    - Clear identification of system requirements, prioritization of system requirements, commonality in hardware and software subsystems, increase in physical modularity, increase in operational commonality, decrease in orthogonality, and increase in the percentage of familiar technology affected the complexity of system integration the most.

 7. Implications for practice:

-    - A focus on the areas above can make the complexity of integrating a system much easier that it would have otherwise be.
+    - A focus on the areas above can make the complexity of integrating a system much easier than it would have otherwise been.

 8. Implications for research: